MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMReportingServicePoint.md

 PS XYZ:\> Remove-CMReportingServicePoint -InputObject $Rsp
 ```

-The first command gets the reporting service point from the System Center Configuration Manager site that has the site code CM1 on the site system server named CMCEN-DIST02.TSQA.CORP.CONTOSCO.COM.
+The first command gets the reporting service point from the Configuration Manager site that has the site code CM1 on the site system server named CMCEN-DIST02.TSQA.CORP.CONTOSCO.COM.
 The command stores the results in the $Rsp variable.

 The second command removes the reporting service point in $Rsp.